n-j-91/assignment-solution/README.md

    encryption key between two containers.
    As a solution to this problem, "create-docker-secret.sh" script is provided.
    This script will create the symmetric encryption key in the form of a docker secret.

-   Next populate the missing parameters in "docker-compose-v2.yml" file so that it can run the _app-sender_ and _app-receiver_ containers as a **service** in a single node docker swarm cluster.
+   Can you populate the missing parameters in "docker-compose-v2.yml" file so that it can run the _app-sender_ and _app-receiver_ containers as a **service** in a single node docker swarm cluster?

    > Hints:
    >